anaisfopma/Blended-Distance-Thesis/README.md

 ---

 # Permission and access
 This archive is publicly available and can be used by anyone.
-For help or any issues with the archive, you can contact [Anaïs Fopma](a.m.fopma@uu.nl).
+For help or any issues with the archive, you can contact Anaïs Fopma: a.m.fopma@uu.nl.